 It’s great for friends, families, and couples as they have all different types of room types.
 Starting with a micro-studio and working all the way up to a six-bedroom apartment, Basecamp has something for everything.
 Rooms are clean and ultra-modern.
 They all come with a full kitchen that is well equipped to cook any meal in after a day out.

-What I loved about Basecamps was the comfortable bed and big entertainment area.
+What I loved about Basecamps were the comfortable beds and big entertainment area.
 The WiFi was fast (Revelstoke has fiber internet -yay), which was perfect since we had to get some work done while there.

 There’s even a large hot tub to enjoy under the neverending snow in the winter.
 I was honestly blown away by this property and wouldn’t hesitate to book it again next time we are in Revy.
 See our other favorite Revelstoke cabins and rentals.

 The Best Places to Eat in Revelstoke

 For such a small town Revelstoke surprisingly has some good places to eat.
 When wondering what to do in Revelstoke, you have to walk down main street and see all the great shops and eateries.
 The downtown area is super tiny, so it won’t take long!
 I would recommend the following for a few great meals.

 - Dose: As mentioned they have fantastic coffee and great lunch items.
 Try the Bahn Mi.